huanghj78/DSFaults/README.md

 You'll find fault scenarios and analyses related to Dqlite in [Dqlite](./dqlite/doc.md).

 ### redisraft
-You'll find fault scenarios and analyses related to Dqlite in [Dqlite](./redisraft/doc.md).
+You'll find fault scenarios and analyses related to RedisRaft in [redisraft](./redisraft/doc.md).